bengl/pitesti/README.md

 # PITESTI

-**`pitesti`** is a tiny test framework for promises *only*.
-It's only been tested on node v4.0.0, so YMMV on earlier versions of node/iojs.
+**`pitesti`** is a tiny but useful test framework for Node.js.
+It's only been tested on node v4.x, so YMMV on earlier versions of node.

 ## GOALS

 * Only output [TAP](https://testanything.org/).
-* Only allow promises for asynchronous testing.
-* Only allow promises for any testing.
-* Reject for fail, fulfill for pass.
+* Allow just about anything to be passed in as a "test".
+For example:
+   * A function that either throws or doesn't.
+   * A function taking a nodeback/errback, where the error indicates test fail.
+   * A promise (whose result is assumed by the test).
+   * A function returning a promise (whose result is assumed by the test).
 * Super-simple test definition format.
 * No setup or teardown functions.
 * Only care about node version >= 4.